tulip-control/gr1c/doc/installation.md

     $ tar -xzf slivingston-gr1c-658f32b.tar.gz
     $ cd slivingston-gr1c-658f32b

 We will first build [CUDD](http://vlsi.colorado.edu/~fabio/CUDD/).
+Alternatives, e.g., if you have a shared library of CUDD installed, are described later as [additional build options](#altlib).
 Let's make a directory called `extern` for this purpose.
 At the time of writing, the latest version is 2.5.0.
 Below we use `wget` to download it from the command-line.
 You might also try directing your Web browser at <ftp://vlsi.colorado.edu/pub/>, or see CUDD documentation for instructions.

     $ mkdir extern
     $ cd extern